Yuqi: 2018–2020: (G)I-dle and solo activities

 On April 8, 2018, Yuqi was revealed to be an upcoming member of Cube Entertainment's new girl group, (G)I-dle.
-She debuted with the group on May 2, 2018, with the lead single titled "Latata" of their debut album, I Am.
+She debuted with the group on May 2, 2018, with the lead single titled "Latata" of their debut extended play (EP), I Am.

 In 2019, Yuqi became a cast member for the seventh season of the Chinese TV show Keep Running.

 In April 2019, Yuqi was cast in a new variety show The Gashinas.
 The pilot episode aired on May 19.
 In June 2019, Yuqi was confirmed as part of the cast for Law of the Jungle in Myanmar.
 In September, Yuqi sang the ending theme for the Chinese reality show Please Pay Attention Visitors.

 In May 2020, Yuqi debuted as a songwriter and composer with "I'm the Trend", a song dedicated to (G)I-dle's fanbase.
 On May 29, Yuqi was cast alongside WJSN's Exy and Yeoreum in 1theK Originals' game show The First Date.
 For (G)I-dle's first single album, Yuqi was credited for "Dumdi Dumdi" Chinese lyrics and guide alongside Z King.
 On September 17, KakaoTV launched an original entertainment program hosted by Yuqi, Learn Way.
 In October, Yuqi was cast in tvN's I'm a Survivor, a reality show where entertainers undergo survival training for natural disasters.
 On November 9, it was announced that Yuqi would participate in G-Star 2020 with Krafton, an e-sports reality show where celebrities and streamers entered a special school for PlayerUnknown's Battlegrounds Series 3.
 On November 22, Yuqi appeared on Play Seoul, a program produced by the Seoul Tourism Foundation and KBS with the aim of promoting safe post-COVID-19 tourism in Seoul.
 On November 30, Yuqi also appeared in Seoul Connects U, a variety travel show jointly planned and produced by MBC and Seoul Tourism Foundation.

-On January 11, 2021, (G)I-dle released their fourth extended play I Burn, on which Yuqi co-wrote and co-composed the song "Lost."
+On January 11, 2021, (G)I-dle released their fourth EP I Burn, on which Yuqi co-wrote and co-composed the song "Lost."
 Later that month, the group released a Chinese version of their lead single "Hwaa", with Chinese lyrics written by Yuqi.